thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/2_cameo/cat-83.md

 ## Description

 Rim slightly flaring, flat at the top; body conical with mildly convex sides.
 On the interior there is a horizontal groove, 0.3 cm below the rim.
-On the exterior of the preserved fragment part of a male head can be seen, namely, the left eye, the forehead, and the upper part of the head, which is covered with the short, slightly curved locks of a Julio-Claudian style.
-The upper part of the head is covered with blue glass which seems as if it was spilled over the relief of the hair.
+On the exterior of the preserved fragment, part of a male head can be seen, namely, the left eye, the forehead, and the upper part of the head, which is covered with the short, slightly curved locks of a Julio-Claudian style.
+The upper part of the head is covered with blue glass that seems as if it was spilled over the relief of the hair.
 On this area a rectangular, almost square (W. 1.5, H. 1.2 cm) sign of abrasion is visible.
 This must have been the beginning of the handle of the vessel, which was probably a skyphos.
-When the handle of the vessel was broken, its stump was ground to the surface of the remaining vessel and then it was reused/repurposed.
+When the handle of the vessel was broken, its stump was ground to the surface of the remaining vessel and then it was repurposed.

 ## Comments and Comparanda